 - Indeterminate (InDET) - Calls routed to an NPA-NXX destination without a matching NPA-NXX Origin (either International, Non-geographic, Unknown, or Invalid).

 |Destination / CLI||UK (441782)||New York (1212)||New York (1315)||Chicago (224)||Unknown||Withheld|

 |Destination UK (441782)||International||International||International||International||International||International|

 |Destination Chicago (224)||Indeterminate||Interstate||Interstate||Intrastate||Indeterminate||Indeterminate|

-LRN (Location Routing Number) / LNP (Local Number Portability) is a method to port USA numbers between providers, where the receiving provider can assign additional charges.
+LRN (Location Routing Number) / LNP (Local Number Portability) is a method used in the USA to port between providers, where the receiving provider can assign additional charges.
 This means a number that resolves to an LRN can be charged differently that what is listed in the NPA-NXX Rate card.

 ConnexCS allows you to have customer cards as non-LRN and provider cards as LRN and vice versa, both turned off, or both turned on.
-This means can mix LRN and non-LRN providers, and the LCR will still be routed correctly.
-Dynamic Routing is strongly recommened for LRN.
+This means you can mix LRN and non-LRN providers, and the LCR will still be routed correctly.
+Dynamic Routing is strongly recommended for LRN.

 ConnexCS includes LRN Dips for free under fair use.
 Fair use means traffic does not exploit our billing strategy.
 To send this type of traffic, please contact us, as we do not support external LRNs.